neighbourhoodie/openpgpjs/CONTRIBUTING.md

 ### Decide what you want to work on

 If you are looking for something to work on, we try to maintain a list of issues that should be suitable for first time contributions, they can be found tagged [`good-first-issue`](https://github.com/openpgpjs/openpgpjs/labels/good-first-issue).
 You can also look through our issues and pick some you like.
-If you're still unsure, please [reach out](#communication) and we would help you with the best of our abilities.
+If you're still unsure, please [reach out](#communication) and we would help you to the best of our abilities.

 ### Notify your interest

 Please let us know you want to work on it so we can avoid multiple people working on the same issue.
-Ideally, notify us by our [Gitter](https://gitter.im/openpgpjs/openpgpjs), but expressing your interest in the issue itself is also ok.
+Ideally, notify us via our [Gitter](https://gitter.im/openpgpjs/openpgpjs), but expressing your interest in the issue itself is also ok.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.